snd/mesa/README.md

 same connection.

-use `getConnection()` to get a raw connection from mesa. you can run arbitrary sql on that connection. then use `connection()` with a connection object to tell mesa to explicitely use that connection for commands instead of getting a new one from the pool:
+use `getConnection()` to get a raw connection from mesa. you can then run arbitrary sql on that connection. use `connection()` with a connection object to tell mesa to explicitely use that connection instead of getting a new one from the pool:

 ```javascript